 Johannes Rydzek discovered his passion for Nordic sports already at a young age.
 "I always went cross-country skiing with my parents.
-My dad was also a volunteer at the 4-Hills-Tournament and that was also a reason why I always wanted to jump".
+My dad was a volunteer at the 4-Hills-Tournament and that was also a reason why I always wanted to jump".
 The time came time shortly before his fifth birthday.
-As a child, he first started ski jumping and cross-country skiing seperately of each other but Johannes, who gave his World Cup debut in Kuusamo in 2008, was quickly fascinated by the combination of speed and endurance which Nordic Combined has to offer.
+As a child, he first started ski jumping and cross-country skiing seperately of each other but Johannes, who gave his World Cup debut in Kuusamo in 2008, was quickly fascinated by the combination of speed and endurance which Nordic Combined demands.

-Rydzek's big breakthrough into the world elite came in the season 2014/15.
-The World Championships in Falun, Sweden turned into "Rydzek-Games" with the 23-year-old climbing every single one of the four podiums, coming away with a full medal set of two golds, one silver and one bronze, among these his first big individual title, the gold medal in the normal hill Gundersen event.
+Rydzek's big breakthrough into the absolute world elite came in the season 2014/15.
+The World Championships in Falun, Sweden turned into "Rydzek-Games" with the 23-year-old climbing every single one of the four podiums, coming away with a full medal set of two golds, one silver and one bronze, among these his first individual title, the gold medal in the normal hill Gundersen event.
 He topped off his season with the third place in the overall World Cup ranking.

 |1683029.01.2016||Gundersen NH HS109/5.0 Km||Seefeld||AUT||World Cup||4|